cartesi/honeypot/contrib/compose/README.md

 [^proofs]: The reader node provides proofs for validating and executing outputs (which, in the case of Honeypot, are only withdrawal vouchers) through the Cartesi Rollups Node JSON-RPC API.

+[^inspects]: The reader node allows inspect requests (which, in the case of Honeypot, consults the token balance of the application) to be sent to the machine through the Cartesi Rollups Node HTTP API.

 [^disputes]: The validator node participates in any disputes that may arise regarding the application state, defending the honest claim.